 The technique is that you use and how precise you are can make a huge difference to your overall finish.

 If you’re making a larger piece it’s a good idea to start with a center using core wool this is because it’s perfectly designed to do the job of shaping your inner work.
-This will give you a really good base and which to place your outer wool to make you finish firm and neat.
+This will give you a really good base in which to place your outer wool to make your finish firm and neat.

 The main things that I’ve seen are simply that people new to needle felting get the basic shape but they do not felt down enough?

 The ball in the image above is nowhere near done.